amygdala/gae-dataflow/job_template_launch/README.md

 select * from Tweet order by created_at desc
 ```

-Once you know that the 'fetch tweets' cron is running successfully, click `Run now` for the
+Once you know that the 'fetch tweets' cron is running successfully and populating the Datastore,
+click `Run now` for the
 `/launchtemplatejob` cron.
 This should kick off a Dataflow job and return within a few seconds.
 You
 should be able to see the job running in the [Dataflow pane](https://console.cloud.google.com/dataflow)
 of the Cloud Console.
 It should finish in a few minutes.
 Check that it finishes without error.